radinshahdaei/Parking-Verilog/README.md

 The simulation results demonstrate the correct functionality of the module.
 Here’s an excerpt of the simulation output:

 ## Timing Analysis
-The module was synthesized using Quartus Prime on the ARIA II GX FPGA.
+The module was synthesized using Quartus Prime on the Cyclone II FPGA.
 Timing analysis provided the following results:

 - **Maximum Frequency (Fmax):** [23.45 MHz]
 - **Setup Time:** [20.818 ns]